Maikokoww/esp32_ikea_blinds/README.md

 ## About
 **This project is made by a passionate student**

-This project is about making a DIY automatic blinds controller using an esp32 and a motor for IKEA FRIDANS without having to break the magic wand.
+This project is about making a DIY automatic blinds controller using an esp32 and a motor for IKEA FRIDANS.
 Be careful, the code is shaky, modify it to make it work for your blinds's position.

 ## Components